-In 2022 the Authority selected a sample of [x] audits of PIEs.
+In 2024, the Authority selected a sample of xx audits of PIEs.

-For each audit selected, the Authority evaluated the quality of the communications with those charged with governance, review of financial statements and the audit procedures performed in relation to related parties and analytical reviews.
+For each audit selected, the Authority evaluated the quality of the communications with those charged with governance, the review of financial statements, the engagement quality control review and the audit procedures performed in relation to the identification and assessment of risks of material

 For each audit selected, the Authority also evaluated the quality of audit evidence across additional audit areas.
 The additional audit areas were selected at the discretion of the Authority, taking into consideration the specific risks pertaining to the audit as well as other areas of focus for the Authority.